norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 Secondly, I believe that there would be a glut of hyper-talented, reasonably experienced, lightly seasoned younger Software Engineers on the market today, had it not been for (F/M)AANG and their big tech ilk swooping in like the spacecraft from WAL-E to pacify and infantalize huge swaths of dev talent.
 Old programmers owe their good fortune, in part, to the opulent insanity of the last decade; every excess Engineer Facebook hired only to keep them off the market, rotting without work, is one less seasoned programmer on the market today.
 Junior devs that came of age in the 20/80 work/life "balance" practiced by far too many tech teams are still junior devs today, because that lack of seat time has translated into a lack of skills progression.
 That is not to say that no remarkably bright, highly skilled 26-year-olds escaped from Google with more knowledge and experience than I ever will posses - some absolutely did.
 But there are far fewer of them than should be, given the spike in popularity of CS degrees over the last decade, and the proliferation of boot camps, online programs, and free resources available to all.

 If you are an old programmer - the kind of salt that still remembers what the letters in SOLID stand for, that kind that once had _Patterns of Enterprise Application Architecture_ on your nightstand, the kind that actually understands DNS - then this is your call to service.
 Put down the _world's greatest Regional Engineering VP_ mug, dust off the keyboard, and jump into the fray of Artificial Intelligence Software Design where your skills are most needed.
 Help usher in the next generation of great framework design, and secure your place in a rapidly approaching future while you are at it.
-The opulent past of recent years needed software managers-of-managers, the AI-driven enterprises of tomorrow may not.
+The opulent software world of past years needed software managers-of-managers, the AI-driven enterprises of tomorrow may not.

 #### the old motorcycle salesman
-There is one more lesson to learn from my motorcycle-selling history.
-While my focus thus far has been on the saga of the many fly-by-night salespeople with their momentous rise and subsequent fall, there were others.
-One in particular, was an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
+There is one more story to learn from my motorcycle-selling history.
+One salesperson in particular, an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
 Rick benefited from the bubble as much as the next, purchasing a modest house and trading in his run-down Honda Civic for a new model.
 There came a point where it seemed like _everyone_ was getting into the motorcycle selling game - realtors, car salespeople, even stock brokers were moonlighting with us.
 Rick was frustrated with this crowd - they knew nothing about the bikes they were selling, and they had no investment in the motorcycle community.
 After the crash, Rick left his manager-of-managers role and went back to selling bikes.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
 When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a motorcycle to a person he enjoyed working with, he would write down that person's phone number and birthday in the book.
 Over a span of 20 years he filled the book until every day provided him a list of calls to make - and almost every day's list provided at least one customer who needed a bike, or knew someone that did.
 Rick the "old salesman" was there in the before-times.
 He was there for the crazy excess, and he reaped the benefits (within reason).
 He was there for the Indian summer, and smartly re-positioned himself while the rest squandered the opportunity, and he comfortably settled into the new normal of motorcycle sales, which had no place for the rest of us (including myself).

 The motorcycle industry is better with guys like Rick selling bikes, and Artificial Intelligence Software will be better with the guidance and grit of old programmers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDE4Nzk2NTgsLTI1MTg4MzA4MiwxOT
+eyJoaXN0b3J5IjpbLTU3OTcxMzkwNCwtMjUxODgzMDgyLDE5MT
-E3NzA4MTc5LDEzNDQ2MDY2OTEsMTE2NDU3MDgxLC0xOTY3MjA0
+c3MDgxNzksMTM0NDYwNjY5MSwxMTY0NTcwODEsLTE5NjcyMDQ0
-NDkxLDUzODYwOTg2NiwtNjM0NjIwMDc0LDc0MzkxNjkwLDc5NT
+OTEsNTM4NjA5ODY2LC02MzQ2MjAwNzQsNzQzOTE2OTAsNzk1OD
-gzMTY1MCwtMjA4OTk4MzkzNSwxNDA4MzI1NzczLC0xMTA3OTY1
+MxNjUwLC0yMDg5OTgzOTM1LDE0MDgzMjU3NzMsLTExMDc5NjU4
-ODEwLC0xMTcxMzIxMjUyLDYwMTEwOTg5OCwtNTIwMzkwNDQ2LD
+MTAsLTExNzEzMjEyNTIsNjAxMTA5ODk4LC01MjAzOTA0NDYsMT
-ExODExNDAzMDgsLTI3NTQyNTU1MCwyNDU4OTA4OTcsLTEyMTM2
+E4MTE0MDMwOCwtMjc1NDI1NTUwLDI0NTg5MDg5NywtMTIxMzY5
-OTgzNzRdfQ==
+ODM3NF19
 -->